omnetpp/omnetpp/doc/src/ide-overview/ide-overview.rst

 The Ini File editor considers all supported configuration options and offers them in several forms, organized by topics.
 Descriptions and default values are displayed in tooltips, which can be made persistent for easier reading.
 The structure of the ini file (sections and their inheritance tree) is also visualized and editable via drag&drop and dialogs.
-Validation and content assist (Ctrl+Space) are also provided where needed.
+Validation and content assist ( :kbd:`Ctrl+SPACE`) are also provided where needed.
 The editor supports unlimited undo/redo and automatic conversion from |omnet++| 3.x ini files.

 .. figure:: pictures/img7.png